MezMerrit/AU-School-Handwriting-Fonts/README.md

 ## Ongoing & Future Development ##

 Some transitional precursive alternate glyph-sets are still under development, along with some small caps.
-Common math symbols used by Years 1 to 4 have been included in all sets.
-Advanced math symbols will come along with future development.
+Advanced math symbols will also come along with future development.

 The full cursive counterparts (for years 4-5 onward) will be developed in due course, using a different software package designed specifically for cursive fonts in school/teaching environments.